How to identify users and track behavior even after cookies are regulated

 How to track users for analytics in a privacy-first, cookie-less future

-For websites, knowing 'what the user was doing before the conversion' is directly linked to sales.
-However, when cookies are not available, it is difficult to know what transitions and behaviors individual users are taking on the page.
+For websites, knowing 'what the user was doing before conversion' is directly linked to sales.
+However, without cookies, it is difficult to know what transitions individual users make on the page and what actions they take.
 There are various analysis tools such as Google Analytics, but it is difficult to cross multiple analysis tools.

-Step 1: Track all page views and sync them with your 'data warehouse'
+Step 1: Track all pageviews and sync them with your 'data warehouse'

-Step 2: Identify the user with a unique URL
+Step 2: Identify Users by Unique URL

-Step 3: Connect users with anonymous pageviews
+Step 3: Connect Anonymous Pageviews with Users

-in Web Service, Posted by logq_fa
+in Web Service, Posted by darkhorse_log